Precise Spectroscopy of High-Frequency Oscillating Fields with a Single-Qubit Sensor: Frequency-measurement protocol

-\textit{Frequency-measurement protocol.--} The protocol consists of many periodic successive measurements over coherence time of the target field, see Fig.\ref{fig:model} (c).
+The protocol consists of many periodic successive measurements over the coherence time of the target field, see Fig.\ref{fig:model} (c).
 Each single measurement contains three steps, including an interaction time $T_s$ with the target field, an initialization and readout time $T_r$ of the sensor and an additional delay time $T_d$ to adjust the sampling rate.
 Hence the length of a single measurement is given by $T_L=T_s+T_r+T_d$, defining a sampling frequency $f_L=1/T_L$.
 In the $n$-th single measurement, we initialize the sensor in state $|1\rangle$, after an evolution time $T_s$ governed by the Hamiltonian in Eq.\eqref{eq:H_CPMG}, the final population of the sensor in superposition state $|+\rangle=(|0\rangle + |1\rangle)/\sqrt{2}$ is found to be where $\varphi_n =\omega t_n+\varphi$ with $t_n=(n-1)T_L$ denoting the starting time of the $n$-th measurement and $\Phi(\varphi)=k_s T_s\text{sinc}(\delta T_s/2)\cos(\delta T_s/2+\varphi)/\pi$.
 We note that the phase $\varphi_n$ can be equivalently rewritten as $\varphi_n =\delta_L t_n+\varphi$, where $\delta_L=\omega-2\pi N_L f_L$ is the reduced signal frequency with $N_L$ an appropriate integer to guarantee the condition $|\delta_L/2\pi|<f_L/2$.
-The validity of Eq.\eqref{eq:signal} is testified by our exact numerical simulation governed by the Hamiltonian in Eq.\eqref{eq:H_RF}, see Fig.\ref{fig:populationCPMG} (a), where we also take into account the influence of slow magnetic noise with and without applying CPMG sequences as a comparison.
-The noise is described by an additional term $H_{\text{noise}}=\delta B(t)\sigma_z/2$ where the noise $\delta B(t)$ is phenomenologically modelled by a stochastic Ornstein-Uhlenbeck (O-U) process \cite{Gardiner2004}, which is reasonable for several quantum platforms, e.g. NV color centers \cite{Dobrovitski2009,deLange2010,Bermudez2011} or trapped ion systems \cite{Kotler2011}.
-It can be seen that the main effects of noise can be eliminated by dynamical decoupling sequences, resulting in a largely extended coherence time of the sensor, which would play a significant role in the case of weak signal detection.
+The validity of Eq.\eqref{eq:signal} is testified by our exact numerical simulation governed by the Hamiltonian in Eq.\eqref{eq:H_RF} together with a train of CPMG sequences, see Fig.\ref{fig:populationCPMG} (a), where we also take into account the influence of slow magnetic noise as a comparison.
+The noise effect is described by an additional term $H_{\text{noise}}=\delta B(t)\sigma_z/2$ where the noise $\delta B(t)$ is phenomenologically modelled by a stochastic Ornstein-Uhlenbeck (O-U) process \cite{Gardiner2004}, which is reasonable for several quantum platforms, e.g. NV color centers \cite{Dobrovitski2009,deLange2010,Bermudez2011} or trapped ion systems \cite{Kotler2011} and can lead to a fast pure dephasing dynamics.
+It can be seen that the main effects of noise can be eliminated by dynamical decoupling sequences, resulting in a significantly extended coherence time of the sensor, which would play a significant role in the case of weak signal detection.
 On the other hand, $P(\varphi)$ at a fixed evolution time, even though with visible fluctuations in the presence of a single noise realization, exhibits an exact $2\pi$-periodicity versus the initial phase $\varphi$ of the target field, as shown in Fig.\ref{fig:populationCPMG} (b).
 We remark that this feature is crucial for us to correlate successive single measurements of the whole Qdyne measurement chain by precise timekeeping and extract the information on the target frequency beyond the limitation set by the sensor's coherence time \cite{Boss2017,Schmitt2017}.
 In order to find an appropriate number $N_s$ of CPMG sequences to be applied, we further define the signal contrast as follows

 where Max (Min) represents the maximum (minimum) value of $P(\varphi)$ as a function of the signal phase $\varphi$.
 It can be seen from Fig.\ref{fig:populationCPMG} (c) that the contrast $C$ increases and would nearly saturates to 1 as $N_s$ grows.
 Thus, we can set the required sequence number in each single measurement run as the number $N_s=N_s^*$ at which $C$ begins to saturate.